-If your FFEL Program Loans are not eligible for the concessions of the CARES Act, we recommend you:
+If your FFEL Program Loans are not eligible for these concessions, we recommend you:

 - Ask your servicer if a forbearance is an option.
 Your interest will still accrue, but this is an easy option to sign up for by talking with your servicer and will give you time to get in a more stable financial position.

 - Ask for an unemployment deferment if your work hours have been cut to below 30 hours a week or you’ve lost your job due to COVID-19.
 For some loans, interest will not accrue in that program.

 For other private loans, we suggest you follow up with the servicer to see what options they are giving for the COVID-19 pandemic.
 Several private student loan servicers are offering options.
 Read more here.